 Oregon Federal Criminal Defense

-Our federal criminal defense attorneys represent individuals and organizations that are being targeted in federal investigations and that are facing criminal charges in the United States District Court for the District of Oregon.
-If you need legal representation, call 888-519-4897 now for a free initial consultation.
+Are you facing federal criminal charges in Portland, Salem, or elsewhere in Oregon?
+Our federal criminal defense attorneys represent individuals and organizations that are being targeted in federal investigations in the United States District Court for the District of Oregon.
+If you need legal representation, call 888-680-1745 now for a free initial consultation.

 Oberheiden, P.C. is a federal criminal defense law firm with a national presence that is comprised entirely of senior attorneys.
 With a team that includes nationally-recognized career defense lawyers and former federal prosecutors with the U.S. Attorney’s Office and the Department of Justice (DOJ), we offer centuries of experience in complex and high-stakes federal matters.

 As a result of this experience, we have successfully represented clients in more than 1,000 federal investigations and more than 500 criminal trials.
 We have resolved investigations without charges being filed, we have fended off federal indictments, we have had charges dismissed following indictments, and we have secured not-guilty verdicts in federal district court.
 When necessary, we have also negotiated favorable plea deals that have kept our clients out of prison, and we have successfully argued for sentences that fell below the minimum sentences specified in the Federal Sentencing Guidelines.

 If you are facing a federal investigation or federal charges in Oregon, having an experienced defense team could mean the difference between going home and going to prison.
 If you are serious about protecting yourself, your business, and your family, call 888-680-1745 now to get started with a free initial consultation.